-This is part one of a tutorial that describes how to create a reconstruction of a cone-beam computed tomography (CT) dataset.
+This is part one of a tutorial that describes how to create a reconstruction of a cone-beam computed tomography (CT) dataset (also read part two, part three, and part four.
 This tutorial includes the preprocessing step that is needed to go from raw X-ray images to projections (in the mathematical sense of the word) that can be used for tomography.

 If you need a general overview or a refresher on tomography, read my basic introductory series of articles first.
 More recently, I wrote a tutorial on the ASTRA Toolbox, a well-known open-source toolbox for tomographic reconstruction.
 I got quite some reactions on that tutorial, and one thing that kept coming back was that people wanted to see the reconstruction demonstrated using a real dataset instead of a simulated one.
 This article does just that, and it also uses the ASTRA Toolbox for the reconstruction.
 The preprocessing step does not use the ASTRA Toolbox.